codio-content/Coding_with_Javascript-File_Handling/.guides/content/File-storage-and-CSV-3642.md

 This data can be nicely stored in a file.
-The file on the left shows an example of our data being stored.
+The file on the left shows an example of our data being stored in *CSV* format.

 ## CSV format
 Do you see how the data is stored?
 Each field is separated from the next one by a `,`.